 • Soft T-shirt: Regular terry cloth towels have loops that can snag hair, which can lead to frizzy-looking hair locks.
 Either blot your curls dry with a gentle fabric, like an old cotton T-shirt, or try plopping, which helps curls dry without frizz.

 • Hair diffuser: When you don’t have time to air-dry, a diffuser attachment paired with an ionic blow dryer are the next best thing.
 They help keep your curls smooth and defined.

 • Wide-toothed comb: Look for a detangling comb made from a pliable material to avoid unnecessary tugging.
 Use it only when hair is wet, since brushing curly hair when it’s dry may cause hair breakage.

 6. Lock in a Solid Curly Hair Routine

 Now put it all together!
-The secret to gorgeous curls is a smart beauty routine, so stick to the steps in this plan and your curls can look more bouncy and less frizzy.
-First, cleanse with a gentle, sulfate-free shampoo.
+Curly hair is frizzy by nature, so the secret to gorgeous curls is a smart beauty routine.
+Stick to the steps in this plan and your frizzy curly hair can look more bouncy and, of course, less frizzy.
+First, cleanse with a sulfate-free frizzy curly hair shampoo.
 Then, condition your hair.
 Curls need deep moisture hair treatments at least once a week.
 Seal in moisture with the combo of conditioner and hair oil to help stop frizzy hair in its tracks, and then, for styling curly hair, get the right hair tools and be careful with heat.